 Torch-Fired Enameling: Make an Enameled Disc Bracelet by Barbara Lewis

-Torch-fired enameling is my current favorite jewelry-making technique.
-I have always loved enameling and the colorful possibilities it offers, but I was put off by the kiln–I don’t have one, which was a major deterrent!
-But I didn’t like the idea of kiln enameling because all of the magic of the enameling process happens behind the closed kiln door.
+Torch-fired enamel jewelry making is my current favorite jewelry technique.
+I have always loved enameling and the colorful possibilities it offers, but I was put off by the kiln.
+I don’t have one, which was a major deterrent!
+But I didn’t like the idea of kiln enameling, either, because all the magic of the enameling process happens behind the closed kiln door.